Retirement Solutions- Understanding Home Reversion Plans

 Bridgewater gives a free consultation & advice.
 It provides you with the ‘flexible release plans.’

 They are certified members of the ERC (Equity Release Council), and they strictly heed to the ERC Code of Conduct.
 Moreover, it is a subsidiary of Grainger PLC, which is one of the most recognised specialists of residential property in the UK.
 It only provides plans in England, Wales, and Scotland.

-Bridgewater’s home reversion plan needs you to be 65 years of age, and it is considered a flexible release plan with a starting lump sum of £50,000.
+Bridgewater’s home reversion plan needs you to be 65 years of age, and it is considered a flexible release plan with a lump sum of £50,000.

 The equity in your estate can be approximately £150,000 for a starting flexible release plan.
-It, sometimes, also tends to offer up to 60% of the home in a home reversion plan based on the property value and age of the individual.
+It, sometimes, also tends to offer up to 60% of the home in a home reversion plan base on the property value and age of the individual.